KaiYan289/RLpapersnote/README.md

 ## Power Systems

+* *Exploring the Vulnerability of Deep Reinforcement Learning-based Emergency Control for Low Carbon Power Systems* (IJCAI 22')

 * *Multi-Agent Reinforcement Learning for Active Voltage Control on Power Distribution Networks* (NeurIPS 21')

 This paper mainly focuses on the formulation of the problem and have not much novelty on MARL; it simply try a lot of RL algorithms.
 However, the idea of why using MARL on this problem is interesting (quote from the paper):